128technology/docs/docs/ts_idp.md

  Docker:     running

 ```
-The `show stats idp` metrics track the number of packets and bytes sent in/out of the IDP engine.
-Additionally, data is captured by protocol such as UDP, TCP, ICMP etc.

 ## Show Commands

 Each of the commands listed below, and the subcommands for each, provide additional details for IDP visibility.
 Use the links to learn more about each command.